 To get into the custom menu, long press the C.Fn button which is also the test fire button.
 One of the first things I recommend you do if like me you will be using this for weddings is switch off the beep.
 This is F01 and it should be set to OFF.

 If you would like to manually set the power then use the dial.
 If in TTL mode then you will need to press the centre button first before using the dial to adjust flash exposure compensation.

 Overall the LCD is perfectly usable.
-My only minor quibble is I'd like to have seen the rear LCD to be a little brighter but it's not a big deal.
+My only minor quibble is I'd like to have seen the rear LCD to be a little brighter.
+It can be hard to see in bright sunlight but it's not a big deal.

 The fresnel head is fixed at 35mm and cannot be zoomed.
 The official GN number is 52 whilst the bare bulb head using the standard AD-S2 reflector is rated at 60 at 28mm.
 For those thinking 'wow, a normal speedlight has a similar GN number', just bear in mind that the ratings on speedlights are usually taken at 200mm zoom and in my experience at least are let's say 'optimistic'

-Using my Sekonic light meter I have tested the Godox AD200 against its bigger brother and v860ii.
+Using my Sekonic light meter I have tested the Godox AD200 against its bigger brother the AD360 as well as the trusty Godox v860ii.
 For the bare bulb test I have used the same 5" standard reflector.
 For the Fresnel head I did not use any modifier.
 Testing was done from a distance of 3m.

 |Godox V860ii @ 35mm||f/8|

 |Godox AD360ii with Standard Reflector, no diffuser||f/18|